RakhithJK/Mailu-Mailu-wiki/Mission-statement.md

 We have some goals on the front-page, but this is not specific enough yet. https://mailu.io/1.9/general.html

 # Vision
-Our vision is to enable every person to run its own mail server.
+Our vision is to enable person to run its own mail server.

 # Mission
 Our mission is to provide a hasslefree OSS solution for deploying a mail stack without extensive knowledge of email software.